By Tracy Brighten

 This vision is the result of a partnership between civil society, private, and public sectors, and it offers an example of public policy based on social as well as economic factors.

-The Bristol Happy City project is another model that cities around the world might follow.
+The Bristol Happy City project is another model that cities around the world could follow.

 Helliwell is optimistic that scientific research on happiness can be used to improve quality of life.
 “We are encouraged that more and more governments around the world are listening and responding with policies that put well-being first.
 Countries with strong social and institutional capital not only support greater well-being, but are more resilient to social and economic crises,” said Helliwell.